Should I Buy Bitcoin or Ethereum?

 Read next: What Determines the Price of Crypto?

-BTC vs ETH: Scalability and Transaction Speed
+BTC vs ETH: Scalability and transaction Speed

 Bitcoin processes about 5-7 transactions per second (TPS), with a block time of approximately 10 minutes.
 While secure, it faces scalability challenges, relying on Layer 2 solutions like the Lightning Network for faster transactions.

 Ethereum’s block time is around 12-14 seconds, and it processes 30 TPS on the mainnet.
-With upcoming upgrades like Pectra, Ethereum aims to significantly improve scalability and transaction throughput, improving the challenges around scalability and cost.
+With upcoming upgrades like Pectra, Ethereum aims to significantly improve scalability and transaction throughput, addressing the challenges around scalability and cost.

-BTC vs ETH: Ecosystem and Community
+BTC vs ETH: Ecosystem and community

 Bitcoin’s ecosystem is relatively straightforward, focused on its role as a store of value and a medium of exchange.
 Its community emphasizes decentralization and security.
-Layer-2 solutions are looking to expand functionality though.
+Layer-2 solutions are looking to expand functionality, though.

 Ethereum’s ecosystem is vast, with thousands of developers building on the platform.
 From DeFi protocols to NFTs, Ethereum is the backbone of Web3.